Tuesday, September 24, 2024

 Guest Speaker: Margaret Chisolm, MD, Professor, Johns Hopkins Medicine

-Theme: Continue to introduction to VTS with a focus on clinical practice.
-Ddeepen understanding of the methodology, its techniques and design.
+Theme: Continue the introduction to VTS with a focus on clinical practice.
+Deepen understanding of the methodology, its techniques and design.
 VTS and Clinical Reasoning, Research, and Scholarship.

 VTS facilitation and reflection led by faculty.
 Continue unpacking the methodology and how its techniques build skills and mindsets fundamental to effective clinical practice and patient outcomes.